Insect indicators of abuse or neglect: Techniques for collection of evidence

 There are two areas that should be examined for insect evidence: the victim itself and then the eggs, instar larvae (1st, 2nd, or 3rd) or maggots which may be found in and around the wound.
 Maggots should be very carefully removed, without damaging them.
-Breaking a maggot within the victim releases large amounts of foreign protein, which can result in shock, anaphylaxis and even death.
+Breaking a maggot within the victim releases large amounts of foreign protein, which can result in shock, anaphylaxis, and even death.
 Maggots, therefore, should only be removed manually and not killed with a chemical treatment, as the death of maggots in the wound can also cause anaphylaxis.
 If only a few maggots are present, they can be removed by hand.
 Special techniques in removal include flushing the area with water to remove the maggots or using a delicate brush to retrieve young instars.
 For the health of the victim, all maggots should be removed, if possible.
 Although the maggots are often those that feed only on dead tissue and are probably not harming the human or animal, many species will feed on living tissue and cause damage.
 Insect species cannot be determined until it has been examined under a microscope and properly identified for further investigation.

 Application of entomological evidence

 Forensic entomologists utilize collected insect evidence to determine post mortem interval (PMI), which is presented when proceeding in criminal investigations as it gives insight into the circumstances of a crime.
 In cases of death, PMI can be employed to link suspects to the crime scene as well as to identify that the corpse was relocated from the original place of death.
-Other applications include using entomological evidence to determine cause of death, whether that be the result of abuse/neglect or something else.
+Other applications include using entomological evidence to determine the cause of death, whether that be the result of abuse/neglect or something else.
 For example, maggots - the larvae of blow flies - can provide scientists information regarding the amount of time someone or something had been neglected and where the site of traumatic injury is since blow flies are known to be attracted to openings in the body.